Southport FC 2022-23 Team Photo

 Jack made his debut for Rovers in 2017-18 before joining Maidstone United on loan but unfortunately his loan spell was cut short by injury.

-2019-20 saw Jack make 31 starts in all competitions and was a model of consistency in defence.
+At the start of the 2022-23 season Jack had made 89 starts in all competitions and has been a model of consistency in defence.

 A player who is regarded very highly by everyone at the club and could easily play at a higher level.